wp-plugins/skype-online-status/readme.txt

 == Upgrade Notice ==

 = 2.8 =
 New skypeCheck script for Windows7 / IE8 compatibility.
+Skype button shortcode in posts and pages can now handle options like skype_id to override default settings.